fershad/fershad.com/src/writing/website-performance-and-the-planet.md

 ---
 title: Website performance and the planet
 published: 2022/01/12
+permalink:  /writing/website-performance-and-the-planet/
+summary: >-
+  Solid website performance can have a lot of a positive effects from increasing revenue, to reducing stress of users.
+But did you know that making your site faster can also be good for the planet?
 ---

 Solid website performance can have a lot of a positive effects.
 For businesses, it can have direct [impacts on revenue and engagement](https://wpostats.com/).
 For end users, it can make time on the web [less stressful](https://simonhearne.com/2021/web-stress/).
 But how about for planet?
 Yep, that's right making the website's we build and manage more performant can also be good for planet Earth.